JeyDotC/peter-hudson.github.com/_posts/blog/2013-09-22-syntax-highlighter.md

 {% include JB/setup %}

-I have upgraded my Jekyll (yay!)
-Though through the upgrades it stopped working on Windows 8...
-But thought I
+I have upgraded my Jekyll (yay!).
+All of this is now being continuously updated, making future posts easier to add.
+Fin.

  echo 'Hello World';